ajacksified/ajacksified.github.com/_posts/2016-09-12-a-modern-reddit-frontend.markdown

   data transfer is slow, ping times are terrible, and CPU and RAM can be in short supply.
 We also need to balance that with building out rich interactivity; new tools, inline video embeds, and the like.
-I wanted to build the reddit that I wanted to browse, and give designers room to experiment with different display formats and flows.
+I wanted to build the Reddit that I wanted to browse, and give designers room to experiment with different display formats and flows.
 3. Developer productivity.
 Assuming #1 is an unchanging requirement, a small team should be able to rapidly move.
 So, while Reddit _is_ accessible,